robweber/vsmp-plus/README.md

 7. Can use either a configuration (.conf) file or pass in arguments via CLI
 8. Added a built in web service for controlling the sign so more can be done without the CLI or restarting the service directly
 9. Use a Redis database to store information rather than a host of flat files.
 This should help limit reads/writes to the Raspberry PI SD card
+10. Added ability to jump to a specific time in the video (via web UI)

 ## Problems With FFMPEG